Indigenous Community Impact Award

 Watch Elizabeth talk about her connection to NWP

-Alumni Award of Excellence 2022: Joseph Redhead
+Indigenous Community Impact Award 2022: Joseph Redhead

 Joseph Redhead is a Registered Status Indian of Grande Prairie, and a band member of Sturgeon Lake Cree Nation.
 He is a local Indigenous role model, and is highly regarded amongst his peers.
 Today, Joseph is viewed as a local trailblazer in selflessly volunteering in Grande Prairie for 41 years in the areas of social service and culture.